 Be careful to distinguish between personal and business expenses, since often, some small business owners have a tendency to lump everything together.

 In addition, Section 179 of the IRS tax code allows owners to deduct up to $500,000 in expenses to cover upgrades, leasing or purchasing new equipment or machinery for the company instead of depreciating the cost of these assets over several years.

 Review your corporate structure and filings

-If you're the only employee of your business, a sole proprietorship is typically the best option.
-Partnerships and LLCs work best for small organizations with minimal employees, like a professional service such as law firms or accounting firms.
+If you’re the only employee of your business, a sole proprietorship is typically the best option.
+Partnerships and LLCs work best for small organizations with minimal employees, like professional services such as law firms or accounting firms.
 Once you start getting more employees and a slightly larger operation, C corps typically provide an ideal solution and this is the typical structure for growing businesses.
 Larger enterprises with shareholders will utilize the S corp structure.

 Work with a professional

 Contact a professional accountant or tax attorney.
 Although it’s up to you to gather your financial records and ensure all the filings are prepared and ready on time, having a trusted accountant or tax attorney makes the entire process more streamlined, efficient and, most importantly, accurate.
 These individuals can provide sound advice on everything from missed deductions to the best corporate structure for your small business.

 Despite the best efforts to avoid it, sometimes a small business will end up owing money to the IRS after filing its taxes.
 While most small business owners have been able to save some money to pay off any tax obligations, not every company is in such a good position.